apache/activemq-website/src/components/classic/documentation/activemq-artemis-roadmap.md

 Migration
 =========

-This section should help to answer the end user question, _'How do I migrate from Classic to Artemis?'_.
+This section should help to answer the end user question, _'How do I migrate from ActiveMQ to Artemis?'_.
 This should include the identification of any tools that can help make this easier, as well as documenting information and procedures specific to migrating.

 * [Migration Guide](components/artemis/migration)
 * Export messages from KahaDB using [this tool](https://github.com/apache/activemq-cli-tools/tree/master/activemq-kahadb-exporter).
 The exported XML can be imported via the `./artemis data imp` command.
-* For non-standard backends (where direct export isn't an option) follow [this example](https://github.com/apache/activemq-artemis/tree/master/examples/features/sub-modules/inter-broker-bridge/artemis-jms-bridge) to migrate messages from Classic to Artemis over the wire.
+* For non-standard backends (where direct export isn't an option) follow [this example](https://github.com/apache/activemq-artemis/tree/master/examples/features/sub-modules/inter-broker-bridge/artemis-jms-bridge) to migrate messages from ActiveMQ to Artemis over the wire.